mafumeade/portfolio/resume/resume.md

 ## Experience

-### Jr. Software Developer at Radient360: May 2019 - Present
+### Intermediate Software Developer at Radient360: May 2019 - Present

 -   Dev Ops: _May - December 2019_
     -   Quickly adapted to Dev Ops role having no prior experience